Amitabh Reza Chowdhury

 Amitabh Reza Chowdhury is a Bangladeshi filmmaker.
-In his career, he has directed nearly fifteen hundred (1500) television commercials (henceforth TVCs).
+In his career, he has directed nearly fifteen hundred television commercials (henceforth TVCs).
 Amitabh has also directed a few television films to critical acclaim.
 He founded the production house 'half stop down', which mainly produces TVCs.
 Amitabh's directorial debut in theatrical feature film is Aynabaji which was released on 30 September 2016.
+(Note: multiple sources:)

 Early life

 Chowdhury was born to a middle-class family in 1976.
 His hometown is Kishorganj, Bangladesh.
 He passed his HSC from BAF Shaheen College Dhaka.
 He went to Pune, India to study economics.
 While there, he studied literature on his own to aid his dream about making films.

 Career

 After returning to Bangladesh, Chowdhury made a television film named Hawa Ghar (1999) under Maasranga Production which gained popularity.
 After Hawa Ghar he directed the first 20-episodes of the TV series Bondhon (2001-2002) under Maasranga Production.
 Following the success of Hawa Ghar and Bondhon, he received offers from agencies to make television commercials.
 He is now one of the leading directors of TVCs in Bangladesh.
 A number of his productions have been screened in other countries as well.
 He, his sister Mahjabin Reza and Md Assaduzzaman are owners of the production company "Half Stop Down".
 Under his production house he made more than 12 television films, followed by his first theatrical feature film.
 He has also worked as adjunct faculty in the Television, Film & Photography Department of the University of Dhaka.